 Admission is evaluated on a rolling basis.
 Early application submission will result in receiving a decision sooner.
-The priority deadline for admissions is March 1, with a final deadline of June 30.
+The priority deadline for admissions is June 30.
+Applications are reviewed on a rolling basis.
 Foreign lawyers are especially encouraged to submit their applications as early as possible, in order to ensure enough time for the processing of student F-1 visas.

 Students who do not possess a J.D. or LL.M. degree from an American law school will be required to take a course on Introduction to American Law, designed exclusively for LL.M. students and taught by the Director of Graduate Studies, supplemented by the participation of other Chapman faculty and staff.
 At the discretion of the LL.M. admissions committee, students also may be required to take courses in legal writing, legal and professional English, and/or legal research.

 Twenty-four (24) units of credit are required to obtain the LL.M. degree (27 units for LL.M. in Taxation).
 Full-time students may enroll in a minimum of nine (9) and a maximum of fourteen (14) units per semester.
 To receive financial aid, a student must be enrolled in a minimum of five (5) units per semester.
 Degree requirements must be completed within four (4) years.

 Each emphasis area requires completion of two or three required core courses.
 Introduction to American Law, a two credit course, is required of all foreign lawyers with a degree from a non-common law jurisdiction or law school.